-The PanAust Way forms part of every employment contract as well as every contract for the supply of goods or services to PanAust.
-The PanAust Way outlines PanAust's expectations regarding human rights and requires its contractors and suppliers to uphold its human rights obligations.
+The PanAust Way forms part of every employment contract and every contract for the supply of goods or services to PanAust.
+The PanAust Way outlines PanAust's requirements regarding human rights and that it is compulsory that contractors and suppliers uphold its human rights obligations.
 The Company has clear policies and procedures in place to manage human rights, including not to engage in child or forced labour and expects its contractors and their subcontractors to behave accordingly, through the terms outlined in its contracts.
-The PanAust Way was updated in December 2021 and includes specific requirements relating to adopting best practice in managing modern slavery risks in the Company's global supply chain.
+The PanAust Way was last updated in February 2023 and includes specific requirements relating to adopting best practice in managing modern slavery risks in the Company's global supply chain.